By Dana Kim, Crypto Markets Analyst

 -

 Underestimating Regulatory Scrutiny: Companies like Didi failed to predict the extent of regulatory backlash, which cost them billions.
-Understanding local scrutiny levels could mitigate substantial financial losses.
+Understanding local scrutiny levels could mitigate substantial financial losses, much like the insights gleaned from analyzing the frustrations of Mt.
+Gox creditors.

 -